andymckay/blog/content/2024-09-06-another-tent.md

 So time for another tent.
 Enter the Big Agnes
 [Fly Creek HV UL1 tent](https://www.bigagnes.com/collections/ultralight-tents/products/fly-creek-hv-ul1-solution-dye).

+<div class="alert alert-warning">🚨 Big Agnes is a US company 🤦‍♂, so Canadian 🇨🇦 buyers beware.
+I bought this before the current administration.</div>

 This tent is great for three seasons, easier to put up, light weight and more rigid and able to cope with the wind and semi freestanding.

 It's semi freestanding because the fly requires pegs to hold away from the main, but that's pretty common.